gmr/tinman/README.md

 - static_path: The path to static files
 - template_loader: The python module.Class to override the default template loader with
 - template_path: The path to template files
+- transforms: A list of transformation objects to add to the application in module.Class format
 - translation_path: The path to translation files
 - ui_modules: Module for the UI modules classes (ie mysite.modules)
 - xsrf_cookies: Enable xsrf_cookie mode for forms